 Over the course of a month, our small team created and organized a robust, adaptable style guide and component library that now lives in our CMS, Contentful.
 Everything is consistent across the board — typography, sizes, padding, line heights, colors, and grid.
 Where 19 neutral greys used to exist, a designer now has a handful of clear options.
 And to kick the fun up just a notch, every color has its own branded name, inspired by California, where Figma is based.
 An earthy green is avocado toast, and an ember yellow is sunset.
 Not only is it more enjoyable for designers working in the system, but it’s more memorable for teams, too.
 We also spent a fair amount of time labeling everything precisely, so a designer can quickly locate what they're looking for.
 Now, when the design team goes to create a brand new page, they’ve got flexible building blocks right at their fingertips.
 Building a module with an H1, H2, body copy and CTA is as easy as grabbing those componenets from the design system.
 You can view our style guide file here.

 We’ve also begun to “componentize” commonly paired elements and fully assembled sections using the elements from our system.
-We call these larger organisms “FLEGOs” (Figma + LEGO) and you can check them out in the public file embedded below.
+We call these larger organisms “FLEGOs” (Figma + LEGO) and you can check them out here.

 Getting to market faster